 This is also true of some other invertebrates, such as rotifers.
 In the lashed-tailed lizards of northern Mexico and the southwestern United States, males are nonexistent.

 Each egg remains unfertilized and produces a female; however, females have to simulate copulation with each other to induce egg development.

 Determination of hormonal sex

-The mistaken identity often comes to light only at puberty, when the individual does not develop as he normally would for the erroneously assumed sex.
-Such late discovery of the child’s genetic sex creates some difficult gender identity issues.
+The mistaken identity often comes to light only at puberty, when the individual does not develop as he usually would for the erroneously assumed sex.
+Such late discovery of the child’s genetic sex creates some complex gender identity issues.

 Determination of environmental sex

 In some fish and reptiles, the sex is determined by the temperature at which the eggs hatch.
 In lizards and alligators, warm incubation temperatures cause all the eggs to produce males, while temperatures of just 1 or 2 degrees Celsius (34 or 35 degrees Fahrenheit) make females.

 The opposite is true for most turtles.
 Therefore, a sea turtle can have all its daughters if it lays its eggs on a beach site in full sun, but all its children if it puts them in the shade of the vegetation on the dunes.

 Conservationists who rescue sea turtle eggs from predators and incubate them in the laboratory quickly learned that they had to vary the incubation temperature if they produced a mixture of sexes.

 The sex of an animal is not always fixed for life.
 Many fish change sex at some point.
 In some coral reef fish, a male controls a harem of females, and the females have a dominance hierarchy between them.